quvi007/quvi007.github.io/algo.md

 ## What is Project Algorist 2022?

 For the next couple of months in this year, I will learn (and probably teach?!)
 Data Structures and Algorithms in detail.
-We will implement all the data structures and algorithms (in both Java and C++) and save them in repositories.
-I will also solve problems related to each topic.
+We will implement all the data structures and algorithms (in both C++ and Java) and save them in repositories.
+I will also solve many problems related to each topic.

 ## How many days?